iot-lnu/expertkompetens/planning.md

-### Overall planning.
+### General planning

-- 10:e oktober
-- End 11:e november.
+- 10:th October - 11:th November

 5 weeks in total.
-That is about 16h/week.
+That is about ~16h/week.

 ## Lectures